 This data is from people who have taken the assessment during one of our onsite or online leadership training programs through January 31, 2022.

-Previous newsletters on this topic which explains the dimensions used in the analysis as well as how the green boxes (with vertical lines) and red boxes (with horizontal lines) relate to the population average (all participants), can be found at:
+Previous newsletters on this topic which explains the dimensions used in the analysis as well as how the results relate to the population average (all participants), can be found at:

 - Leadership Development Programs Need to be More Accountable